-Do I need to seal my deck after staining it? | Yes | 60% | No | 40% | | | Question: Do I need to seal my deck after staining it?
-Top Answer (60% of 35 votes): Yes.
+Do I need to seal my deck after staining it? | | Yes | 61% | | No | 38% | | | | | Question: Do I need to seal my deck after staining it?
+Top Answer (61% of 36 votes): Yes.

-Answer: No Explanation: Most high-quality deck stains are formulated with built-in sealant properties, meaning they both color and protect the wood in one step.
+If it soaks in, you need a sealer. | | Quality Junk Removers | Answer: No Explanation: Most high-quality deck stains are formulated with built-in sealant properties, meaning they both color and protect the wood in one step.
 Applying a separate sealer after staining is usually unnecessary and can sometimes interfere with how the stain cures or bonds.
-However, it’s important to follow the manufacturer’s guidelines for the specific product used to ensure optimal performance and longevity. | Vassett Painting and Construction LLC | Answer: No Explanation: Stain or sealer.
-Not both | C&S Construction | Answer: Yes Explanation: If u want ur deck to last a lot longer you do | Srp inc. | | ProMatcher | Answer: No Explanation: most stains are sealers | ATX Residential Construction | Answer: Yes Explanation: I would recommend it. | Colorado Concrete | Answer: No Explanation: if you want to | GEMA INC | | ProMatcher | Answer: Yes Explanation: You should sand deck before you seal. | Family Flooring Co. | Answer: No Explanation: Nearly all stain is used as a stand alone product, which gives you all of the protection you need. | Vivid Painting | Answer: No Explanation: Good practice to protect the color of the stain with some kind of a see through material, not necessarily needed with new stains, as they are sealers as well. | ArtsWorks, LLC |
+However, it’s important to follow the manufacturer’s guidelines for the specific product used to ensure optimal performance and longevity. | | Vassett Painting and Construction LLC | Answer: No Explanation: Stain or sealer.
+Not both | | C&S Construction | | | ProMatcher | Answer: No Explanation: A deck need not be sealed after it is stained though I do recommend it. | | Surface Pros Staining and Coating | Answer: No Explanation: most stains are sealers | | ATX Residential Construction | Answer: Yes Explanation: I would recommend it. | | Colorado Concrete | | | ProMatcher | Answer: No Explanation: If it is a new you need to wait a few weeks, unless it is cedar or red wood | | Anthony Shelton Painting | Answer: Yes Explanation: You should sand deck before you seal. | | Family Flooring Co. | Answer: No Explanation: Nearly all stain is used as a stand alone product, which gives you all of the protection you need. | | Vivid Painting | | | ProMatcher |

 |